The average landing page conversion rate hovers right around 10%.

 That obviously means you need to have distinct assets to begin with, which many of you may not.
 In that case, consult your brand manager and start codifying your brand.

-8. Add context with visual aids
+8. Add context to layout with visual aids

 Too many landing page layouts use visuals as space fillers.

 Whether original graphics, screengrabs, or illustrations, don’t spend time and resources crafting visuals just to fill white space.
 Instead, use them to add context and meaning to your words.